JournalFoundation/journalfoundation.org/src/content/whitepapers/why-decentralization-failed.md

 **Decentralization is necessary but not sufficient.**

-This paper demonstrates why metadata exposure in federated systems creates surveillance vectors as dangerous as centralized platforms, and how Cypherlots' anonymization architecture addresses these threats.
+This paper demonstrates why metadata exposure in federated systems creates surveillance vectors as dangerous as centralized platforms, and how Cipherlots' anonymization architecture addresses these threats.

 ## 1. The Decentralization Illusion